cappuccino/cappuccino.org/source/learn/debugging.html.markdown

 ![Console](tuto-debugger-6.png)

+On the left side, you can see the Call Stack of the application.
+This will contain methods called internally by Cappuccino.

+In the middle, this is your code compiled by Cappuccino and the debugger is blocked on the line of code that caused the exception.

-On the left side you can see the line of code in the code that caused the exception.
-On the right side you have the execution stack.
+On the right side, you can see the local variables of the current scope, the closure variables and the global variables (this will contain all of the variables of Cappuccino).

 Note that the code has been compiled from Objective-J to JavaScript by Cappuccino at this point, so the code does not look exactly like your original code.
 For example: